sphinx-software/station/README.md

 # Getting Started

-💡 Station is an abstraction layer for realtime messaging, staying on top of well-known messaging services like Firebase, PubNub, Redis, ...
+💡 Station is an abstract layer for realtime messaging, staying on top of well-known Firebase services.

 ## Realtime Messaging